Web Analytics

 To reach Tibet, there are various options available.

-By Train: Several cities offer direct trains to Lhasa, such as Beijing, Shanghai, Guangzhou, Chongqing, Chengdu, Xi’an, Lanzhou and Xining.
+By Train: Several cities offer direct trains to Lhasa, including Beijing, Shanghai, Guangzhou, Chongqing, Chengdu, Xi'an, Lanzhou, and Xining.
 The Qinghai-Tibet Railway, in particular, is a popular choice, offering scenic views of the plateau.

 By Flight: Direct flights to Lhasa are available from major cities like Chengdu, Chongqing, and Xining.
 Chengdu, for example, has the most frequent flights to Lhasa, with the shortest flight time being approximately 2 hours and 10 minutes.